linuxlaber/lairnimanuel/README.md

 Version 1.0 New Features: (Current)
 The very first program.
 No new features for now.
 However, this is the very first program I uploaded on Github so I was very happy.

-Version 1.1 New Features: (Soon)
-Added 7 satellite navigation orbits tracing.
-Added talking AI based on data's gathered from the next word.

-Version 1.2 New Features (Soon)
-My very own shortest path optimizer based on the data about all possible routes.
-You will choose a path say from A to B. That path will be stored and then the app will choose all possible routes and pick shortest distance